-Temporary Disposition of a motion means that a motion is not adopted or defeated, yet.
+[Temporary Disposition of a motion means that a motion is not adopted or defeated, yet.
 There are a few motions that will accomplish this delay of a final decision:

-1. Move to Lay the motion on the Table.

-This requires a temporary emergency.
-You probably have never seen this motion applied correctly especially in the movies.

-2. Move to Postpone the motion.

-One may postpone the motion to later in the session or to the next meeting.

-3. Move to Refer the motion.

-One may refer the motion to an ad hoc or a standing committee, and have the committee report at the next meeting or later.]
+- 1. Move to Lay the motion on the Table. - This requires a temporary emergency.
+You probably have never seen this motion applied correctly especially in the movies. - 2.
+Move to Postpone the motion. - One may postpone the motion to later in the session or to the next meeting. - 3.
+Move to Refer the motion. - One may refer the motion to an ad hoc or a standing committee, and have the committee report at the next meeting or later.]

-Script F: Debate Protocol.
-We are under New Business.
+Typical Debate Protocol Situation:

-We need 7 speaking roles (Ch, A, B, C, D, E, and Z)
+[We need 7 speaking roles: Ch, A, B, C, D, E, Z]